RL-VIG/LibFewShot/docs/getting_started.md

     └── val.csv *
     ```

-## Modify config file
+## Modify the config file

-Use`ProtoNet` as example：
+Use `ProtoNet` as an example：
 1. create a new `yaml` file `getting_started.yaml` in `config/`
-2. write the following to the created file:
+2. write the following commands into the created file:
    ```yaml
    includes:
      - headers/data.yaml